ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/apis/discovery-feed/index.md

 ## Get Events [GET]
 {: #discovery-feed-details}

-Download a list of events in supported countries.The following formats are available: csv, xml or json.
+Download a list of events in supported countries.The following formats are available: csv, xml or json.The Discovery Feed generates .gz (non-tar) files for the requested format.
 If you do not mention countryCode parameter it is defaulted to "US".

 http://app.ticketmaster.com/dc/feeds/v1/events.{format}?apikey={apikey}&countryCode={countryCode}